-- 5.4.1 The Director of Finance Chief Finance Officer will review the banking arrangements of the Trust periodically to ensure they reflect best practice and represent best value for money by periodically seeking competitive tenders for the Trust's banking business. - 5.4.2 The results of such reviews will be reported to the Audit Committee.
+- 5.4.1 The Chief Finance Officer will review the banking arrangements of the Trust periodically to ensure they reflect best practice and represent best value for money by periodically seeking competitive tenders for the Trust's banking business. - 5.4.2 The results of such reviews will be reported to the Audit Committee.